Croxton railway station

-Croxton railway station is located on the Mernda line in Victoria, Australia.
-It serves the north-eastern Melbourne suburb of Northcote, and opened on 8 October 1889.
+Croxton railway station is a commuter railway station on the Mernda line, part of the Melbourne railway network.
+It serves the north-eastern Melbourne suburb of Northcote in Victoria, Australia.
+Croxton is a ground-level unstaffed station, featuring two side platforms.
+It opened on 8 October 1889, with the current station provided in the 1973/74 fiscal year.

 History

-Opening on 8 October 1889, when the Inner Circle line was extended from North Fitzroy to Reservoir, Croxton station was named after the nearby Croxton Park Racecourse and Hotel, which in turn was named after Croxton Racecourse in Leicestershire, England.
+Croxton station opened on 8 October 1889, when the Inner Circle line was extended from North Fitzroy to Reservoir, Croxton station was named after the nearby Croxton Park Racecourse and Hotel, which in turn was named after Croxton Racecourse in Leicestershire, England.

 In 1922, the station was closed to goods traffic.

 On 3 July 1972, the former station building on Platform 1 was damaged by fire, with the waiting room and toilets destroyed.
 During the 1973/1974 financial year, the present station buildings were provided.
 Platform extensions also occurred during this time.

 Platforms and services

 Croxton has two side platforms.
 It is served by Mernda line trains.